 Graham is approved by the Bar Council to accept instructions directly from members of the public, in appropriate cases.

-Robbery with firearms – defendant acquitted after two weeks’ trial at Woolwich Crown Court
+- R v Watts & Another - Robbery with firearms - defendant acquitted after two weeks' trial at Woolwich Crown Court.

-Large scale conspiracy to supply Class A Drugs
+- R v Khan & Others - Large scale conspiracy to supply Class A Drugs.

-Graham has a long standing interest in politics having previously been president of the Student Union, he has also stood as a Conservative candidate at the 2001 General Election.
-He currently lives in London with his partner and two dogs.1 Gray's Inn Square, Barristers' Chambers London, UK
+Graham has a long standing interest in politics having previously been president of the Student Union.
+He also stood as a Conservative candidate at the 2001 General Election.1 Gray's Inn Square, Barristers' Chambers London, UK